Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

 As shown in Figure~\ref{fig:eval-fu-supg}, \sn outperforms on all datasets.
-In particular, \sn can improve the false positive rate by almost 2$\times$ over recent state-of-the-art.
+In particular, \sn can improve the false positive rate by almost 21$\times$ over recent state-of-the-art.
 We further show that the triplet training improves performance.
 As with aggregation queries, \sn's improved performance comes from better query-specific proxy scores ($\rho^2$ of 0.90 vs 0.79).

-\minihead{Limit queries} For limit queries, we use the ranking algorithm proposed by \blazeit~\cite{kang2019blazeit}.
-We use the exact same experimental setup as \blazeit~\cite{kang2019blazeit} for the video datasets (including the query configurations, e.g., number of objects, etc.) and BERT embeddings for the WikiSQL dataset.
+\minihead{Limit queries} For limit queries, we used the ranking algorithm proposed by \blazeit~\cite{kang2019blazeit}.
+We use the exact same experimental setup as \blazeit for the video datasets (including the query configurations, e.g., number of objects, etc.).
 For limit queries, we use a custom scoring function which is the regular scoring function with $k=1$ and ties broken by distance to the cluster representatives.

-As shown in Figure~\ref{fig:eval-fu-limit}, \sn outperforms on all datasets. \sn can improve performance by up to 24$\times$ compared to recent state-of-the-art.
-As we demonstrate in Section~\ref{sec:eval-factor}, \sn's FPF mining and FPF clustering are critical for performance when searching for rare events (Figure \ref{fig:eval-factor} and \ref{fig:eval-lesion}).
+Figure~\ref{fig:eval-fu-limit} shows \sn outperforms on all datasets. \sn can improve performance by up to 24$\times$ compared to recent state-of-the-art.
+As we demonstrate, \sn's FPF mining and FPF clustering are critical for performance when searching for rare events (Section~\ref{sec:eval-factor}, Figure \ref{fig:eval-factor} and \ref{fig:eval-lesion}).
 The FPF algorithm naturally produces clusters that are far apart, which is beneficial when searching for rare events.

+\colora{ \minihead{Comparison without proxies (aggregation)} To illustrate the performance of \sn, we also compare total costs of uniform sampling with no index and to exhaustive labeling.
+In these experiments, we compare against three different target labelers: human labelers, Mask R-CNN, and SSD (an inexpensive object detection method).
+Different applications require different levels of accuracy: the human labeler is the most accurate, followed by Mask R-CNN, and finally SSD.
+Importantly, we note that SSD is over 2$\times$ less accurate than Mask R-CNN (50.2 vs 23.0 mAP), so can result in inaccurate queries when used as the target labeler.

+We show the cost of \sn (index cost amortized), \sn (including index cost), uniform sampling, and exhaustive labeling in Table~\ref{table:query-costs} for the three different targets for aggregation on the \texttt{night-street} dataset.
+We use the same approximate aggregation query as above, targeting an error of 0.01 and a success probability of 95\%.
+As shown, the cost when using \sn can be up to 46$\times$ cheaper to answer aggregation queries.
+Importantly, \sn is cheaper in all cases \emph{when including the cost of building the index} for answering this query.

+Finally, we note that cheaper models are less accurate: SSD results in a 33\% error compared to the more accurate Mask R-CNN.
+Matching the accuracy of TASTI with Mask R-CNN as the target labeler takes 30.4 s to execute, which is cheaper than exhaustively executing SSD.